Offshore Banking- Fourth Flag of Internationalization Strategy

 Where can I open an offshore bank account

-There are a number of different offshore jurisdictions which offer bank accounts.
+There are a number of different offshore jurisdictions which offer personal and corporate bank accounts.
 In order for a bank to call itself a “Bank” – and have Bank in its name – there are a number of different requirements needed to be met.

-Therefore, if the company comes from a reputable jursidcition – you can be assured of capitalization or bonding requirements.
-A bank with a “class A” license can trade with the public, and a bank with a “class B”.
+Therefore, if the company comes from a reputable jurisdiction – you can be assured of capitalization or bonding requirements.
+A bank with a “class A” license can trade with the public, and a one with a “class B”.
 If in doubt, you can check with the company government agency, who maintains the compliance for all of the banks in the country.

-For instance if you were looking to set up a Bank account in St. Vincent and the Grenadines, and you wanted to do due diligence, you could first make sure that bank has the proper licenses, by looking at the government registry like this one.
+For instance if you were looking to set up an account in St. Vincent and the Grenadines, and you wanted to do due diligence, you could first make sure that bank has the proper licenses, by looking at the government registry like this one.

 How to open an offshore bank account